 Up until the launch of the Alder Lake CPUs, it had been years since Intel had truly “bossed” the CPU market.
-With AMD consistently offering better price-to-performance ratios since its Ryzen CPU lineup launch.
+AMD consistently offering better price-to-performance ratios since its Ryzen CPU lineup launch.
 At the moment, things have turned in favor of Intel.

 The i5 12600K is a solid gaming CPU in the mid-to-high range and delivers incredible performance in 1080P gaming.
 It can also handle 1440P gaming if paired with a good enough graphics card.

-You will need a Z690 motherboard at present, in order to run one of the Alder Lake CPUs.
+You will need a Z690 motherboard at present in order to run one of the Alder Lake CPUs.
 The Z690 motherboards support DDR4 Memory, so DDR5 Memory is unnecessary.

-AMD is set to launch its Ryzen 7000 series in 2022 with a brand new Zen 4 Architecture and will be using the Land Grade Array design for the first time in its Ryzen series.
+AMD is set to launch its Ryzen 7000 series in 2022 with a brand new Zen 4 Architecture and will use the Land Grade Array design for the first time in its Ryzen series.
 These CPUs will be based on TMSC’s 5 nm process and will also bring support for PCIe 5.0.
 They’ll be supporting DDR5 Memory as well.
 So plenty is expected of AMD to strike back and win the CPU market once again.

 Thank you!
 Please share your positive feedback. 🔋

 How could we improve this post?
 Please Help us. 😔